 We now outline our experimental results for the OVIP' version of the problem, where the top raw-data view in a view lattice is not required to be materialized.
 This version of the problem can arise in, for instance, data warehouses with form interfaces, where the total number of parameterized queries that a user can ask is finite and fixed by the interface.
-Another application is situations where it may be too expensive to maintain the raw-data view relation, and it is desirable to explore solutions which do not force that relation to be materialized; these situations include the data-integration settings where certain views are materialized in the mediator to improve query-processing efficiency [20].
-(Recall that in many cases, the top raw-data view in the view lattices of [21] is the result of joining several base relations in the star schema.)
-Note that even though in this paper we compare our approach to the heuristic approach HHRU of [21] (see Section 6), we could not do the comparison in this setting as the HHRU approach requires that the raw-data view be always materialized.
-Clearly the optimal cost for OVIP' can be smaller than the optimal cost for the corresponding OVIP since we are no longer forced to materialize the raw-data view.
+Another application is situations where it may be too expensive to maintain the raw-data view relation, and it is desirable to explore solutions which do not force that relation to be materialized; these situations include data-integration settings where certain views are materialized in the mediator to improve query-processing efficiency [19].
+(Recall that in many cases, the top raw-data view in the view lattices of [20] is the result of joining several base relations in the star schema.)
+Note that even though in this paper we compare our approach to the heuristic approach HHRU of [20] (see Section 6), we could not do the comparison in this setting as the HHRU approach requires that the raw-data view be always materialized.
+Clearly the optimal cost for OVIP' can be smaller than the optimal cost for the corresponding OVIP since in OVIP' we are not forced to materialize the raw-data view.

 We report here some representative problem instances and solutions for a 7-attribute TPC-H dataset, with relation sizes measured in rows.
 In Table 3, the value of the storage limit for each problem instance is the sum of the size of the raw-data view with .67 the sum of the sizes of the answers to the input queries.
-By "optimal cost" (columns 6 and 9 in Table 3) we denote the total cost of evaluating the input queries using the optimal solutions we obtained for these problem instances.
+By "optimal cost" (columns 6 and 9 in Table 3) we denote the total cost of evaluating the input queries using our optimal solutions.